 - Students must first obtain a faculty mentor, who will assist in the choice of a topic, completion of the proposal form, and pursuit and completion of the proposed project.

-- Students will be paid $15/hour during their summer internship, and payment is administered by their department.
-All work must be conducted between May 9 through August 11, 2017.
+- Students will be paid up to $15/hour during their summer internship, and payment is administered by their department.
+All work must be conducted between May 8 through August 10, 2019.

 - At the conclusion of the summer, students must submit a digital copy of their poster to be presented at the fall research celebration, Discovery Day.
 With completion of this final project, the student will be awarded an additional $100 through departmental payroll.
 Posters must be submitted to email@example.com.

 - Students funded by this program agree to present their results at the annual fall research celebration, Discovery Day.

 How to Apply

 After January 5, 2019, visit the Internship Application site to begin.
 You can save the document and return to make changes prior to submission.
 The deadline for student applications is February 12, 2019, with the ideal announcement of recipients prior to spring break.
 The application includes your entry form and a two-page research proposal.
 Upon submission, the application will be forwarded to your faculty mentor for approval.

 To aid the proposal process, we offer the following writing guidelines.